Pediatric Specialty Care for Children and Youth with Special Health Care Needs, Developmental Disabilities, and Medical Complexity

 Please sign up for the Patient Portal for my office and fill in all pertinent information here.

 Telehealth available for established patients.

-I provide a nurturing and supportive environment to care for children (birth to 21 years old) with Special Needs, Developmental Disabilities and/or Complex Care in Albuquerque and throughout New Mexico.
+I provide a nurturing and supportive environment to care for children (birth to 21 years old) with Special Needs, Developmental Disabilities, and/or Medical Complexities in Albuquerque and throughout New Mexico.
 I am one of only a few physicians in the state who specialize in helping children with these unique needs.

 Appointments in clinic for 20-60 minutes as needed